konnov/protocols-made-fun/_posts/2024-09-28-tla-and-not-tla.md

 **TLA<sup>+</sup> offers a convenient set of primitives.** We don't have to reinvent everything from scratch.
 Additionally, it provides a practical set of primitives.
-Few engineers and protocol designers are interested in using Peano arithmetic or effectively-propositional logic.
+Few engineers and protocol designers are interested in expressing their thoughts in Peano arithmetic, effectively-propositional logic, or Petri nets.

 **The logic of TLA<sup>+</sup> is extremely flexible.** It is very easy to switch between different levels of abstraction.
 This is extremely important when modeling distributed systems.
 This is probably why some people keep talking about refinement.

+I can easily express concurrent algorithms, smart contracts, cross-blockchain protocols, and fault-tolerant consensus algorithms.
+Sure, it requires more effort than using a domain-specific language.
+However, when somebody comes to me with a new consensus algorithm or a conglomerate of smart contracts, like [ChonkyBFT][] and [ZKsync governance][] by Matter Labs, I know that it should be possible to express it in the logic of TLA<sup>+</sup>.
+At the same time, expressing distributed systems in TLA<sup>+</sup> is not as difficult as it is in a verification language designed for sequential algorithms.
+It's a bit of magic.

 This is in contrast to verification tools that are tuned towards a specific programming language.
 There, anything above the core abstractions requires